simonmeggle/blog.robotmk.org/content/english/post/ihl-skimage-pr.md

 4. **Double threshold**: classification of egde pixels into strong, weak and low candidates
 5. **Hysterese**: removing weak candidates respectively allocating them to adjacent candidates

-The effect of the `sigma` parameter in step 1 on the detected edges is shown on <a href="https://en.wikipedia.org/wiki/Gaussian_blur#Edge_detection" target="_blank">Wikipedia</a>:
+The effect of the `sigma` parameter in step 1 on the detected edges is shown on [Wikipedia](https://en.wikipedia.org/wiki/Gaussian_blur#Edge_detection):

    {{< image src="images/post/ihl-skimage-pr-gaussian.gif" >}}

 ### The strategy "skimage"

 Our extended version of the **IHL** is fully compatible to the existing version.
-Using the "<a href="https://refactoring.guru/design-patterns/strategy" target="_blank">Strategy</a>" design pattern I was able to make the adaption as less invasive as possible.
+Using the "[Strategy](https://refactoring.guru/design-patterns/strategy)" design pattern I was able to make the adaption as less invasive as possible.

 If you import the **IHL** library as usual, nothing changes: